squirrelphp/queries/README.md

 In this library we call this type of query `insertOrUpdate`.
 Such a query tries to insert a row, but if the row already exists it does an update instead, and all of this is done as one atomic operation in the database.
 If implemented without an UPSERT query you would need at least an UPDATE and then possibly an INSERT query within a transaction to do the same.
 UPSERT exists to be a faster and easier solution.

-PostgreSQL and SQLite need the specific column names which form a unique index (already existing for the table) which is used to determine if an entry already exists or if a new entry is inserted.
-MySQL does this automatically, but for all database systems it is important to have a unique index involved in an upsert query.
+PostgreSQL and SQLite need the specific column names which form a unique index in the table which is used to determine if an entry already exists or if a new entry is inserted.
+MySQL does this automatically, but for all database systems it is important to have a unique index involved in an UPSERT query.

 #### Usage and examples

-The first two arguments for the `insertOrUpdate` function are identical to the normal insert function, the third defines the columns which form a unique or primary key for the table in the database.
-And the last array is the updates to do if the entry already exists in the database, but it is optional.
+The first two arguments for the `insertOrUpdate` function are identical to the normal insert function, the third defines the columns which form a unique index or primary key for the table in the database.
+And the last array is the list of updates to do if the entry already exists in the database, but it is optional.

 An example could be: